JeffersonLab/clas12alignment/fmt/README.md

 ## Prerequisites
 * Software:
     * A Linux or Mac computer.
     * Java Development Kit 11 or newer.
     * A coatjava installation.
 * Data:
-  * Beam data with electron tracks in the forward detector and the following banks: `RUN::config, REC::Event, REC::Particle, REC::Track, REC::Trajectory, FMT::Hits, FMT::Clusters, FMT::Tracks`.
+    * Beam data with electron tracks in the forward detector and the following banks: `RUN::config`, `REC::Event`, `REC::Particle`, `REC::Track`, `REC::Trajectory`, `FMT::Hits`, `FMT::Clusters`,
+    and `FMT::Tracks`.
     * A recent Sqlite snapshot of CCDB (see https://clasweb.jlab.org/clas12offline/sqlite/ccdb/).

 ## Setup
-Some setting up is required to run the program.
-The `run.sh` file requires some tuning, which includes
+A minimal setup is required to run the program.
+In the `run.sh` file, three variables need to be set
-* Name of the torus and solenoid maps to be used.
+* `TORUSMAP` and `SOLENOIDMAP` should point to the desired solenoid map appropiate for the run, and
-* Path to the coatjava installation.
+* `COATJAVA` should point to the desired coatjava installation.

-After this initial setup is done, simply run the script without giving it any parameters to get the programs' usage and continue from there.
+With this setup done, the script prints the programs' usage if its ran without any parameters.

-After successfully running, a plot of shifts versus sigma (for dZ or rZ alignment) or mean (for dXY
-    and rXY alignment) will be shown.
-The best shift is the one with the mean and sigma closest to 0.

-Note that per-layer XY alignment of FMT is impossible with the current conditions, so the mean of the three layers distribution is shown.

-**NOTE**.
-To change number of FMT layers, change the `FMTLAYERS` variable in `src/.../test/Constants.java`.
-Default is 3.
+**Note**.
+By default, the program assumes the number of FMT layers to be 3.
+If this changes, change the `FMTLAYERS` variable in `src/.../test/Constants.java` to the new value.

 ## Usage
 ```